Cybersecurity Leaders – Zeina Zakhour, Global CTO for Cybersecurity @Atos

 - One cybersecurity does not fit all: for a successful digital journey, security must be integrated by design.
 But it must also be adapted to the organization’s business and industry cyber challenges.
 There is no one security program that fits all organizations.
 Depending on the industry, the organizations’ digital environment is different, the attack surface is different and even the threat landscape and main threat actors are different.
 And therefore those industry specific variables should be identified and integrated in the security program.

 The boards want to hear about cyber risks and the impact on the business.
-As much as technical details are important for our daily operation, reporting to the board will requires us to abstract the technical details and focus on the cyber risks, the non-compliance costs and ROI of cybersecurity investments.
+As much as technical details are important for our daily operation, reporting to the board will require us to abstract the technical details and focus on the cyber risks, the non-compliance costs and ROI of cybersecurity investments.

 The boards want to understand the current security posture of the organization and its evolution over time as the threat landscape changes and as the organization’s digital infrastructure expands with new digital services, migration to the Cloud, adoption of Edge/IoT services, etc.